Who Is Allison Janney?

 More Awards & Recognition

 Showcasing her singing chops, Janney was nominated for another Tony for her role in the 2009 musical 9 to 5.
-The actress continues to receive accolades for her projects: In 2014, she won two Emmys — one for her role in the sitcom Mom, which debuted the previous year, and another for her guest role as Margaret Scully in the Showtime series Masters of Sex.
-She was nominated again for both of those roles in 2015, winning for Mom and receiving her seventh Emmy.
-She's thus tied with Ed Asner and Mary Tyler Moore for the second highest number of Emmy wins (seven) for performances, with Cloris Leachman leading the way with eight awards.
+In 2014, she won Emmys for her roles in Mom and Masters of Sex.
+She claimed a second straight Emmy for Mom in 2015 to boost her career total to seven, tying her with Ed Asner and Mary Tyler Moore for the second highest number of Emmy wins for performances, with Cloris Leachman and Julia Louis-Dreyfus leading the way with eight awards.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!